 Rolling Out Homemade Flatbread

 After the dough has rested, divide the dough in two.
 Please see the notes below for serving size, as you can adjust this dough depending on the texture of the crust you prefer, and how thin you’d like the flatbread.
-For right now, we’re walking through 2 servings, that will result in flatbread in similar texture and size to store-bough naan.
+For right now, we’re walking through 2 servings, that will result in flatbread in similar texture and size to store-bought naan.

 I recommend using a scale to weigh the dough and see what each piece should weigh (photos 8-9).
 This will give you the most evenly sized flatbreads, however, you can totally eyeball it too.